The Roland G-800 Arranger Workstation

 The G-800 is quite an improvement, when compared with the E-86.
 The range of the keyboard is larger (the E-86 only had 5 octaves) and there are quite a number of extras.

-It simply feels better and it reflected ideas (that I shared with Roland), like the separation of the tone and user (performance) memory selection.
+It simply feels better and it reflected ideas (that I shared with Roland before), like the separation of the tone and user (performance) memory selection.

-New samples help to prevent the 'bored with the same sound' effect.
-The new drum samples are superb!
+New samples helped to prevent the 'bored with the same sound' effect.
+The new drum samples were a distinct improvement and repeated triggering of cymbals, for example, sounded a lot more natural.

 G-1000